The Lung Nodule Program

 Preventative Screening of Lung Nodules

-Every year, more than 150,000 patients are diagnosed with pulmonary nodules.
-These nodules are usually found incidentally in otherwise healthy patients without symptoms of cough, bloody mucus, or unexplained weight loss.
+If you've been diagnosed with lung lesions or nodules, you're not alone.
+Every year, more than 150,000 people are diagnosed with pulmonary nodules.
+They are usually found by chance in otherwise healthy patients without symptoms of cough, bloody mucus, or unexplained weight loss.

-These round or oval nodules are defined as lung lesions smaller than one centimeter, with clearly defined borders.
-While more than 90 percent are harmless, a small number of these nodules may represent a very early lung tumor.
+While more than 90 percent of these nodules are harmless, a small number may represent a very early lung tumor.

-The presence of indeterminate pulmonary nodules can cause an anxiety and stress for patients, so rather than performing surgery only to discover a lesion is benign, patients can now be evaluated, carefully monitored and treated through the Penn Medicine Lung Nodule Program.
+No doubt, a diagnosis of pulmonary nodules can cause great fear, anxiety and stress.
+It's not always necessary to surgically remove a lesion only to discover it's benign.
+You can now be evaluated, carefully monitored and treated through the Lung Nodule Program.
 Studies show that careful surveillance can eliminate unnecessary surgery and diagnose lung cancer at a curable stage.

-Penn's Lung Nodule Program is one of only a handful of programs in the country and the first in the Philadelphia region.
-The program is designed to help address the growing number of patients being diagnosed with tiny round- or oval-shaped lesions or nodule on or in their lungs.
+The Lung Nodule Program is one of only a handful of programs in the country and the first in the Philadelphia region.

 The goal of the lung nodule program is two-fold: